pradeepDu/AI_App/README.md

 - **Frontend:** Flutter (Dart)
 - **Backend:** FastAPI (Python)
 - **WebSocket:** Real-time communication between client and server
-- **LLM Integration:** Pluggable LLM service for generating answers
+- **LLM Integration:** Gemini, Travily (pluggable LLM services for generating answers)
+- **Vector Embeddings:** Awell (for semantic search and retrieval)

+## LLMs and Embeddings
+- **Gemini:** Used for advanced language understanding and answer generation.
+- **Travily:** Used for conversational AI and chat context management.
+- **Awell Vector Embeddings:** Used to convert text and sources into high-dimensional vectors for similarity search, enabling semantic retrieval of relevant sources and context.

 ## Getting Started